Hooks History, Family Crest & Coats of Arms

-Another 119 words (8 lines of text) are included under the topic Early Hooks Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Hooks Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hooks were among those contributors:

 Hooks Settlers in United States in the 17th Century

 - John Hooks, who arrived in Virginia in 1622

 - Samll Hooks, who landed in Virginia in 1665

 Hooks Settlers in United States in the 18th Century